nhsconnect/gpconnect/pages/appointments/appointments_clinical_scenarios.md

 > 1. As an urgent care call centre handler requiring an in-hours or extended hours GP appointment for a patient, I would like to make an appropriate appointment directly from within my system.
 > 2. As a GP I want to make an appointment for my patient with one of my local practices which provides a coil fitting clinic.
 > 3. A&E triage nurses booking appointments for patients directly into GP systems - diverting patients to the most suitable contact type for their condition, and reducing the cost of inappropriate A&E attendances.
 Service to be available 24/7.
+> 4. As a practice nurse, I want to make an appointment for my patient to have bloods taken at the local GP phlebotomy service.

-<i class='fa fa-road'/> 4.
-As a healthcare professional in the admin hub of our federation, I want to book a GP appointment for a patient to have a home visit by our admissions prevention team.
+<i class='fa fa-road'/>  As a healthcare professional in the admin hub of our federation, I want to book a GP appointment for a patient to have a home visit by our admissions prevention team.

+<i class='fa fa-check'/> As a healthcare professional at a healthcare organisation I would like to book an appointment for an unregistered patient so that I can manage their care appropriately.

-> 5. As a practice nurse, I want to make an appointment for my patient to have bloods taken at the local GP phlebotomy service.
+> 1. As an administrator at a hub, I want to book an appointment for a patient who is not registered at a local practice in one of the hub appointment sessions.

-<i class='fa fa-road'/>  6.
-As a member of the discharge support team in the hospital, I want to book an appointment for my patient with the district nurse for the removal of sutures the week after discharge.
+<i class='fa fa-road'/>  As a member of the discharge support team in the hospital, I want to book an appointment for my patient with the district nurse for the removal of sutures the week after discharge.

 <i class='fa fa-road'/> As a healthcare professional at a healthcare organisation I would like to book an appointment for a registered patient with a pharmacy so that I can manage their care appropriately.